List of technology in the Dune universe

 Technology is a key aspect of the fictional setting of the Dune series of science fiction novels written by Frank Herbert, and derivative works.
-Herbert's concepts and inventions have been analyzed and deconstructed in at least one book, The Science of Dune (2008).
+Herbert's concepts and inventions have been analyzed and deconstructed in at least one book, The Science of Dune (2007).
 Herbert's originating 1965 novel Dune is popularly considered one of the greatest science fiction novels of all time, and is frequently cited as the best-selling science fiction novel in history.
 Dune and its five sequels by Herbert explore the complex and multilayered interactions of politics, religion, ecology and technology, among other themes.

 The Butlerian Jihad, an event in the back-story of Herbert's universe, leads to the outlawing of certain technologies, primarily "thinking machines", a collective term for computers and artificial intelligence of any kind.
 This prohibition is a key influence on the nature of Herbert's fictional setting.
 In Dune, ten thousand years after this jihad, its enduring commandment remains, "Thou shalt not make a machine in the likeness of a human mind."

 Atomics

 Atomics is the term used to refer to nuclear weapons in the Dune universe.
-Like real-world nuclear weapons, atomics presumably derive their destructive force from nuclear reactions of fission or fusion, and Herbert notes that "radiation lingers" after their use.
+Like real-world nuclear weapons, atomics presumably are fission and/or thermonuclear weapons, and Herbert notes that "radiation lingers" after their use.
 However, the author never delves into the specifics of the technology or explores in detail how it may have evolved by the time of Dune's far-future setting.

 In the initial Dune novels, the Great Houses of the Landsraad own "family atomics" as heirlooms, keeping a secure, hidden cache as weapons of last resort in their wars.
 Though such possession is necessary to secure power, the use of atomics against humans violates the chief prohibition of the Great Convention, the "universal truce enforced under the power balance maintained by the Guild, the Great Houses, and the Imperium".
 Paul Atreides notes in Dune that "The language of the Great Convention is clear enough: Use of atomics against humans shall be cause for planetary obliteration."
 The atomics themselves act as a military deterrent—any House which violates the Great Convention flagrantly (such as using atomics openly in warfare) faces massive retaliation from any number of the other Houses.
 As Paul notes via epigraph in Dune Messiah (1969), "any Family in my Empire could so deploy its atomics as to destroy the planetary bases of fifty or more other Families".

 A stone burner is a conventional weapon that uses atomics for fuel.
 Whether they are covered by the Great Convention is discussed several times in the series, with the opinion that while they "skirt the intentions of the law" they do not warrant retaliation.
 The explosion and radiation can be precisely adjusted depending on the desired effect.
 Stone burners emit "J-Rays", a form of radiation that destroys the eye tissue of anyone surviving the initial radiation blast.
 If of sufficient power, a stone burner can burn its way into the core of a planet, destroying it: